shiftan/simple_sagemaker/README.md

                         SageMaker.
   --entry_point ENTRY_POINT, -e ENTRY_POINT
-                        Path (absolute or relative) to the local Python source file which should be executed as the entry point.
+                        Path (absolute or relative) to the local Python source file or a .sh script which should be executed as the entry point.
 If source_dir is specified, then entry_point must point to a file located at the root of source_dir.
   --dependencies DEPENDENCIES [DEPENDENCIES ...], -d DEPENDENCIES [DEPENDENCIES ...]
                         A list of paths to directories (absolute or relative) with any additional libraries that will be exported to